• Skip to primary navigation

 Marinara sauce

-• Peel and finely chop the shallots, and peel and crush the garlic.
-You should aim to get the shallots to be about the size of a grain of cooked rice.
+- Peel and finely chop the shallots, and peel and crush the garlic.
+Aim to get the shallots to be about the size of a grain of cooked rice.
 You can do this in a food processor, or use a sharp knife.
 If using a food processor, be careful not to over-process.
+You need small pieces of onion, not a bowl of mush.

-• Now add the passata and a teaspoon of sugar.
+- Now add the passata and a teaspoon of sugar.
+The sugar helps to cut through the tartness of the tomatoes.
 Turn the heat down as low as possible, cover the saucepan with a lid and leave to simmer for about half an hour until the sauce has thickened.

 This is what the texture of the marinara should look like once it has cooked and thickened.